netsign/mandrill_event/README.md

 ## TODO:

+* Get it on Travis
+* Write docs with RDoc/YARD
 * More test coverage
 * Incoming webhook requests are authenticated
 * Get it on Coveralls
-* Get it on Travis
 * Get it on Code Climate